LimePoint/opschain/docs/operations/configuring_opschain.md

 ### Development environment

-The following variables can be manually set inside the OpsChain development environment or configured in your `.env` file.
+The following variables can be manually set inside the OpsChain development environment or configured in your host environment and they will be passed through (e.g. in your `~/.zshrc`).

 | Variable                     | Description                                                                                                                                                                                                 | Default value |
 | :--------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :------------ |